bhauman/figwheel-main/docs/docs/your_own_page.md

 compiled CLJS to `target/public/cljs-out/[build]-main.js` (substituting your build name for `[build]`).

-If you have doubts about where the compiler is placing your output file you can just examine Figwheel's start up messages.
+If you have doubts about where the compiler is placing your output file, you can examine Figwheel's start-up messages.

 <img width="718" alt="showing output file" src="https://user-images.githubusercontent.com/2624/43284699-a17b215c-90ea-11e8-81c8-3f40c9f1e61c.png">

-As you can see from the above Figwheel is compiling our project to `target/public/cljs-out/dev-main.js`.
+As you can see in the above start-up messages, Figwheel is compiling the build to `target/public/cljs-out/dev-main.js`.

-In order to include this file on our host page we will include use the above path **minus** the classpath based webroot `target/public`.
-This leaves us with `/cljs-out/dev-main.js` as the path to our compiled ClojureScript file.
+In order to include this file in our host page, we will include utilize the path to the output file **minus** the classpath based webroot `target/public`.
+This leaves us with `/cljs-out/dev-main.js` as the path to our compiled ClojureScript.

 > You should take a moment to look at the content of this file.
 You
-> will see that it is a bootstrap script which itself requires all of
+> will see that it is actually a bootstrap script which itself
-> the necessary files for program.
-This is not the case when you use
+> requires all of the necessary files for the program.
+This is not
-> a different `:optimizations` setting such `:simple`, `:whitespace`
+> the case when you use a different `:optimizations` setting such
-> or `:advanced`.
-In that case the output file will be a single file.
+> `:simple`, `:whitespace` or `:advanced`.
+When these settings are
-> You may be tempted to use these settings for development, but for
+> used the output file will be a single file.
+You may be tempted to
-> the REPL and Figwheel to work the default `:optimizations` setting
+> use these settings for development, but for the REPL and Figwheel to
-> of `:none` is required.
+> work the default `:optimizations` setting of `:none` is required.

 When you include the output file on your HTML page you will want place the `<script>` tag as the last tag in your `<body>` content.
 This is the convention for Google Closure compiled projects.

-For example:
+An example host page:

 ```html
 <!DOCTYPE html>